kernelci/kernelci-project/kernelci.org/content/en/_index.md

 <div class="container border border-primary rounded p-2 mt-3">
   <h2 class="text-center">
-    <a href="kcidb">Contribute test results</a>
+    <a href="/components/kcidb">Contribute test results</a>
   </h2>
   <p class="text-center">Do you have a established CI system and want to contribute your results to the KernelCI ecosystem?
-You can send you data to our common results [database](kcidb) and use our dashboard and notification system to monitor results.</p>
+You can send you data to our common results  <a href="/components/kcidb">database</a> and use our dashboard and notification system to monitor results.</p>
 </div>